Argentina Gross Domestic Product: Nominal

 1960 - 2016 | Yearly | ARS mn | World Bank

 AR: GDP: Final Consumption Expenditure: Include Discrepancy data was reported at 6,789,422.619 ARS mn in 2016.
 This records an increase from the previous number of 4,914,401.896 ARS mn for 2015.
-AR: GDP: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 86.673 ARS mn from Dec 1960 to 2016, with 57 observations.
+AR: GDP: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 86.673 ARS mn from Dec 1960 (Median) to 2016, with 57 observations.
 The data reached an all-time high of 6,789,422.619 ARS mn in 2016 and a record low of 0.000 ARS mn in 1960.
 AR: GDP: Final Consumption Expenditure: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Argentina – Table AR.World Bank.WDI: Gross Domestic Product: Nominal.
 Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (formerly private consumption) and general government final consumption expenditure (formerly general government consumption).
 This estimate includes any statistical discrepancy in the use of resources relative to the supply of resources.
 Data are in current local currency.; ; World Bank national accounts data, and OECD National Accounts data files.; ;

 Last Frequency Range